 Third, related to the above two points—staying at a Disney hotel at Disney World will not guarantee admission to the land at Hollywood Studios.
 Extra Magic Hour means you have an advantage over the general public, but no guarantee.

 Similar to Disneyland, Millennium Falcon: Smugglers Run will not be a part of Disney World’s FastPass+ system when it launches.
-Our Hollywood Studios FastPass+ strategy has been updated to emphasize the importance of getting a FastPass+ for Slinky Dog Dash, as your Hollywood Studios rope drop strategy will certainly be focused on Galaxy’s Edge.
+Our Hollywood Studios FastPass+ strategy has been updated to emphasize the importance of getting a FastPass+ for Slinky Dog Dash, as your Hollywood Studios rope drop strategy will likely be focused on Galaxy’s Edge.

 We’ll be at the opening of Galaxy’s Edge in Walt Disney World and have a reservation at a hotel from which we can walk to the land opening day.
 Personally, we’ll probably try to arrive between 3AM and 4AM, though we’ll be following the situation closely on social media to see if we have to go earlier.